Guidance

 The PCS will charge fees for its services.
 This includes fees for collection and treatment costs of WEEE on your behalf.

 You must give your PCS information about your business.
 You must provide the amount of EEE you placed on the UK market by category as requested by the scheme.
-See guidance on how to:
+If you are an OMP producer, you must also provide a methodology to explain how you have determined the amount of EEE placed on the market originating from non-UK suppliers.

 What the PCS does on your behalf